 When a corporation operates at a net loss for a given taxable year, it incurs a net operating loss (commonly referred to as an "NOL"), which can be used to offset taxable income in other tax years.
-In general, a corporation can use an NOL from a given tax year to offset taxable income from the two prior years (an "NOL carryback") and the following 20 years (an "NOL carryforward").
+In general, a corporation cannot use an NOL from a given tax year to offset taxable income from prior years (no "NOL carryback") but can use the NOL to offset income from future years with no expiry (an indefinite "NOL carryforward").
+The use of an NOL deduction is limited to 80% of income in the year the NOL carryforward is used.

-In contrast to an NOL, in order to combat certain transactions considered to be "tax shelters," the US tax rules limit an individual's use of certain losses in situations where the individual does not have significant capital "at risk", and where the individual does not materially participate in the business generating the loss.
+In contrast to an NOL, in order to combat certain transactions considered to be "tax shelters", the US tax rules limit an individual's use of certain losses in situations where the individual does not have significant capital "at risk", and where the individual does not materially participate in the business generating the loss.
 These limitations generally apply to individuals who incur these losses directly or through the ownership of pass-through entities or other "closely held" corporations.

 Different rules apply to individuals and corporations with respect to the tax treatment of capital gains and losses.
 For individuals, capital gains and losses are first characterised as long-term (underlying asset held for more than one year) or short-term (underlying asset held for one year or less).
 For individuals, short-term capital losses are first applied to offset short-term capital gains.
 Long-term capital losses are then applied to offset long-term capital gains.
-If there is a net short term capital loss, it would then be applied to offset the net long-term capital gain.
+If there is a net short-term capital loss, it would then be applied to offset the net long-term capital gain.

 If a net capital gain results at the end of this netting process, tax rates lower than the normal tax rates applicable to ordinary income will apply.
 The tax rate applicable to most net capital gain is no higher than 15% for most taxpayers.
-For individuals who fall within the 10% or 15% ordinary income tax bracket, some or all of the net capital gain may not be taxed.
+For individuals who fall within the 10% or 12% ordinary income tax bracket, some or all of the net capital gain may not be taxed.
 However, if an individual's taxable income is subject to the maximum individual tax rate, then a 20% tax rate is applied to the taxpayer's net capital gain.
 There are, however, some exceptions to these general rules.
-For example, where net capital gains are realized from selling collectibles, the capital gains tax rate will be 28%.
-If the end result is a net short term capital gain, instead of a net capital gain computed as described above, that gain would be subject to the same graduated tax rates as ordinary income.
+For example, where net capital gains are realised from selling collectibles, the capital gains tax rate will be 28%.
+If the end result is a net short-term capital gain, instead of a net capital gain computed as described above, that gain would be subject to the same graduated tax rates as ordinary income.

-If an individual ultimately realizes a net capital loss instead, ie, the capital losses exceed capital gains, the net capital loss may be used to reduce other income, such as wages, up to an annual limit of USD3,000, or USD1,500 if the individual is married and filing separately.
+If an individual ultimately realises a net capital loss instead - ie, the capital losses exceed capital gains - the net capital loss may be used to reduce other income, such as wages, up to an annual limit of USD3,000, or USD1,500 if the individual is married and filing separately.
 Capital losses may also be carried over to subsequent years.